Want to learn how to speed up your Squarespace website? You’re in the right place!

 #4.
 Be careful with your fonts

 As a general best-practice design rule, consider using no more than 2-3 fonts throughout your site.
-For visual purposes, this helps create a cohesive design atmosphere…and it also helps you improve your website’s loading time. **Honestly, if you can get away with ONE font family and just use different weights & modifcations, that would be ideal, but a lot of times that’s not an option.
+For visual purposes, this helps create a cohesive design atmosphere…and it also helps you improve your website’s loading time. **Honestly, if you can get away with ONE-TWO font families and just use different weights & modifications, that would be ideal, but a lot of times that’s not an option.

 When a browser loads any page on your site, it first loads all selected fonts, including custom ones.
 If you have more than 2-3 different fonts being displayed on your Squarespace site, all of them must load behind the scenes before the page can appear in the browser….aka slowing down the loading time of your pages.

 The more fonts, the slower your site is.